nafisk/Scheme-Advanced-Logic-Interpreter/README.md

 ---

 Note: This README provides a basic guide for the Scheme List Interpreter.
 For detailed documentation, refer to the comments and documentation within the source code.

+© 2023 Nafis Khan.
+All Rights Reserved.